SteveBronder/ideas/yae.md

 double res = dot_product(vec_1, vec_2);
 ```

-Using the [cpu_features](https://github.com/google/cpu_features) library, a utility will be available to auto generate general information for a users CPU.
+Using the [cpu_features](https://github.com/google/cpu_features) library, a utility will be available to auto generate general information for a user's CPU.

-7. Smartly reusing memory when possible.
+8. Smartly reusing memory when possible.

-When an object is a temporary, the internals should be smart enough to know we can use the temporaries memory in place.
+When an object is a temporary, the internals should be smart enough to know we can use the temporary's memory in place.

 ```c++
 using yae::Matrix, yae::Dynamic, yae::Options;